eic/tutorial-analysis/_episodes/03-analysis.md

 > Question:
 > - Will the histogram ranges for each particle species be the same?
 > - Could we present the resolution values in a more understandable way?
 {: .callout}

-> Note: Need to test python section behaves when used within eic-shell.
-{: .callout}

 ## ROOT RDataFrames